He beat the KKK. Can he convince Alabama to reject bigotry again?

 “The 16th Street Church bombing case was the coldest of the cold cases,” says Joyce White Vance, a prosecutor who worked under Jones at the time.
 “Prosecutions like this really don’t happen.
 And the only reason this case was prosecuted was because of Doug’s singular focus and commitment to making sure that it happened.”

-“It was by no means a guarantee that he was going to get a conviction,” says John Carroll, a law professor at the Cumberland School of Law in Birmingham.
+“It was by no means a guarantee that he was going to get a conviction,” says John Carroll, a law professor at Samford University’s Cumberland School of Law in Birmingham.
 “It was a fairly risky thing that he did, which is try to reopen this cold case and try it because he certainly could have failed.”
 After the trials—Blanton’s in 2001 and Cherry’s in 2002—Carroll, then the dean of the law school, asked Jones to present the story of the trial to incoming law school classes.
 “Doug had a great way of talking about the importance of the law and how the law works for good in those sorts of instances,” he says.

 Jones hasn’t shied away from discussing the bombing case and civil rights as he introduces himself to Alabama voters.
 On Monday, his campaign released a TV ad showing Jones speaking directly to the camera about the case.
 “We’ve come so far since those dark days, but we still have a ways to go,” he says in the ad.
 “It’s time, Alabama, to stand up for the Constitution, against violence, and for unity.
 And on December 12, Alabama can lead the way.”
-His campaign website calls voter suppression “un-American” and cites the 2015 massacre of nine black churchgoers in Charleston and the deadly white supremacist rally in Charlottesville this summer as reminders that “we cannot be complacent with continued threats to equality and justice.”
+His campaign website calls voter suppression “un-American” and cites the 2015 massacre of nine black churchgoers in Charleston, South Carolina, and the deadly white supremacist rally in Charlottesville, Virginia, this summer as reminders that “we cannot be complacent with continued threats to equality and justice.”

 But Jones’ campaign has also emphasized the need to restore respectability to Alabama politics.
-In less than a year, Alabama’s top officials in each branch of government have left office due to ethics violations.
+In less than a year, Alabama’s top officials in each branch of government have left office because of ethics violations.
 The powerful speaker of the state House, Mike Hubbard, was removed from office last June after being convicted on felony ethics charges; Moore left the top court a few months later for ethics violations; and the state’s governor, Robert Bentley, resigned in April and pleaded guilty to misdemeanor abuse-of-office charges for using state resources to cover up an affair with one of his aides.

 The Washington Post reported earlier this month that Moore had earned more $1 million from a charity he ran for five years, despite promising not to take a salary for his work promoting Christian values.
 The charity’s tax filings had obscured his earnings from the IRS.
 “Alabamians are really embarrassed by the conduct of Republican state officials,” says Auburn University’s Flynt.
 “You can vote for Doug Jones even if you don’t know Doug Jones and say, ‘We’re tired of the image we have.'”

 As with the bombing case, Jones’ political timing appears impeccable.
 Not only are Alabamians sensitive to the perception of their state as backward and racist, says Flynt, they are also fed up with their politicians.
 And Jones has positioned himself as an antidote to both.
-A TV ad his campaign released last week is called “Had enough?”
+A TV ad his campaign released last week is called “Had Enough?”
 On his website, his first priority is to bring “integrity” back to politics.
 “The people of Alabama have been embarrassed by corruption and a string of ethics investigations and convictions of people they placed into positions of power and trust,” his website states, without naming Moore.

 In addition to winning over moderates and independents looking for change, Jones’ supporters hope his record on civil rights—most notably the church bombing cases—will bring out black voters, the majority of Democrats in the state, in high enough numbers to produce a surprise victory.
-It may be a longshot, but bringing about convictions in a racially charged cold case seemed like a longshot at one time, too.
+It may be a long shot, but bringing about convictions in a racially charged cold case seemed like a long shot at one time, too.
 By hammering home the message about the need to move beyond the Confederate flag and what it stands for, Jones is making an argument that his state, once again, might be ready to distance itself from its past.